 Donations are accepted with the understanding that once accepted, they become the property of the University.
 The library reserves the right to exchange, discard, or sell donated material.
 When materials are judged to be unsuited to our collections, we will make an effort to place them appropriately.

-Prospective donors who believe that their gift would enrich our collections and are consistent with the purpose and scope of the library’s collections are encouraged to contact the Gifts & Donations Librarian (Christine Forbes, 732-571-4404, email@example.com)
+Prospective donors who believe that their gift would enrich our collections and are consistent with the purpose and scope of the library’s collections are encouraged to complete the Guggenheim Memorial Library Donation Form.
+Please do not drop off materials at the library without prior coordination by a librarian.
+For additional information, contact the Gifts & Donations Librarian (Christine Forbes, 732-571-4404, email@example.com).

 In the case of materials not suitable for the Monmouth University Library, donors may wish to consider other organizations, such as the Monmouth County Libraries.